roboflow/inference/docs/inference_helpers/inference_cli.md

 ## Deploy Inference on a Cloud VM

-You can deploy Roboflow inference containers to virtual machines in the cloud.
-These VMs are configured to run CPU or GPU-based inference servers under the hood, so you don't have to deal with OS/GPU drivers/docker installations, etc!
-The inference cli currently supports deploying the Roboflow inference container images into a virtual machine running on Google (GCP) or Amazon cloud (AWS).
+You can deploy Roboflow Inference containers to virtual machines in the cloud.
+These VMs are configured to run CPU or GPU-based Inference servers under the hood, so you don't have to deal with OS/GPU drivers/docker installations, etc!
+The Inference cli currently supports deploying the Roboflow Inference container images into a virtual machine running on Google (GCP) or Amazon cloud (AWS).

-The Roboflow inference cli assumes the corresponding cloud cli is configured for the project you want to deploy the virtual machine into.
+The Roboflow Inference CLI assumes the corresponding cloud CLI is configured for the project you want to deploy the virtual machine into.
 Read instructions for setting up [Google/GCP - gcloud cli](https://cloud.google.com/sdk/docs/install) or the [Amazon/AWS aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

-Roboflow inference cloud deploy is powered by the popular [Skypilot project](https://github.com/skypilot-org/skypilot).
+Roboflow Inference cloud deploy is powered by the popular [Skypilot project](https://github.com/skypilot-org/skypilot).

 ### Cloud Deploy Examples

-We illustrate inference cloud deploy with some examples, below.
+We illustrate Inference cloud deploy with some examples, below.

 *Deploy GPU or CPU inference to AWS or GCP*

 ```
-# Deploy the roboflow inference GPU container into a GPU-enabled VM in AWS
+# Deploy the roboflow Inference GPU container into a GPU-enabled VM in AWS

 inference cloud deploy --provider aws --compute-type gpu
 ```

 ```
-# Deploy the roboflow inference CPU container into a CPU-only VM in GCP
+# Deploy the roboflow Inference CPU container into a CPU-only VM in GCP

 inference cloud deploy --provider gcp --compute-type cpu